AMERICANS NEED TO WALK THE WALK ON SOVEREIGNTY

 U.S interference continued with criminal sanctions on the struggling nation.
 These sanctions became more intense after Chávez’s death in 2013 and the instability resulting from the appointment of his handpicked, but as yet unelected successor, Nicolás Maduro.
 Maduro was formally elected later in 2013 in what were widely understood as fair elections.
 His margin, however, was narrow.
 It was clear that Maduro lacked the popular appeal of his mentor.
 With such a narrow mandate, Maduro’s opposition felt empowered and stepped up their organizing.

 Maduro also faced a deep, economic crisis.
 This crisis was not of Maduro’s making.
 Venezuela is a petro-state.
 In other words, most of its revenues are derived from the production and export of oil.
 In 1976, Venezuela nationalized its oil industry under the state-run company Petroleos de Venezuela (PDVSA).
 When Chávez became president he had the good fortune of benefiting from surging oil prices.
-These revenue he used to expand social programs like health care and education.
-He further consolidated control of PDVSA after an attempt by the opposition organized a strike to shut down oil production.
-This consolidation came at a cost, however, as Chávez kicked out experienced foreign and opposition workers and replaced them with Chávez cronies.
+These revenues he used to expand social programs like health care and education.
+He further consolidated control of PDVSA after his political opposition organized a strike to shut down oil production.
+This consolidation came at a cost, however, as Chávez kicked out experienced foreign and opposition workers and replaced them with much less experienced Chávez cronies.
 Still, the petroleum market was enough to sustain Chavismo.

 Maduro, however, was not so fortunate.
 When a nation puts all of its eggs in one economic basket, it becomes vulnerable to the vicissitudes of that market.
 When oil prices tumbled after the Great Recession Venezuela’s economy collapsed.
 The popular public sector programs that depended on oil revenues became unsustainable.
 It turns out that Maduro was unsuitable for this particular crisis.
 His fiscal response, not to mention the open corruption of Venezuela’s political-economy, involved printing money based on debt with little to no backing.
 The result was massive inflation, with little hope of relief.